upbound/docs/content/xp-arch-framework/building-apis/building-apis-xrds.md

 ### Required fields for composed resources

-There are two reasons it's important to know which fields are required in the MRs you want to compose:
+Two reasons it's important to know which fields are required in the MRs you want to compose are:

 1. There's a high likelihood you want to either expose or let your consumers influence indirectly these fields in your API
 2. Composite Resources ultimately instantiate MRs, so you need to create valid MRs in order for your Composite Resource to create successfully.

 Use the [Upbound Marketplace’s](https://marketplace.upbound.io/) API documentation feature to see which fields are required or optional under the `spec.forProvider`.
-For example, notice in the [AWS EKS Cluster](https://marketplace.upbound.io/providers/upbound/provider-aws-eks/v0.37.0/resources/eks.aws.upbound.io/Cluster/v1beta1) resource API documentation how `region` is required whereas `version` is not.
+For example, notice in the [AWS EKS Cluster](https://marketplace.upbound.io/providers/upbound/provider-aws-eks/v0.37.0/resources/eks.aws.upbound.io/Cluster/v1beta1) resource API documentation how `region` is required whereas `version` isn't.

 {{<img src="xp-arch-framework/images/eks-required-fields.png" alt="Which fields are required for EKS cluster" size="small" quality="100">}}

-Sometimes a managed resource will have fields that need to have a value but it is not explicitly marked as `required`.
+Sometimes a managed resource will have fields that need to have a value but it's not explicitly marked as `required`.
 For example, the [AWS Lambda Function](https://marketplace.upbound.io/providers/upbound/provider-aws-lambda/v0.37.0/resources/lambda.aws.upbound.io/Function/v1beta1) resource API documentation stipulates that “filename, image_uri, or s3_bucket must be specified”, yet none of those fields individually are marked required.
-It is helpful to look at resources `Examples` in the Upbound Marketplace, because these examples demonstrate configs for MRs that have been verified to successfully create.
+It's helpful to look at resources `Examples` in the Upbound Marketplace, because these examples demonstrate configs for MRs that have been verified to successfully create.

 {{< hint "tip" >}}
 Fields that are required in order for an MR to successfully create usually indicate important details that dramatically impact what gets created.
 Consider whether these fields should be inputs directly supplied by your API’s consumers, whether it should be influenced by inputs provided by your API’s consumers, or whether they have no business influencing its value at all.